Contact:

 After securing and exposing, add-on components are removed, the lining is released in sections, and the load-bearing structure is assessed.
 In narrow shafts, the compact interplay of hydraulic tool and power pack enables smooth working.
 Low-vibration splitting technology reduces effects on adjacent foundation areas, which is particularly relevant for strip-out and cutting within existing halls.

-Material flow, recovery, and contaminated sites aspects
+Material flow, recovery, and contaminated site aspects

 Depending on its composition, solidified slag can be used as a construction material, for example as granulated blast furnace slag or as aggregate.
 Suitability depends on material properties and the regulations in force.
 Concrete and refractory demolition debris should be recorded sorted by type to open up recovery routes.
 At legacy sites, investigations for possible contamination are advisable; classifications and disposal routes are project-specific and cannot be defined in general terms.
+Leaching behavior, heavy metal content, and grain-size dependent parameters must be verified to determine potential reuse within a circular-materials strategy.

 Several tool classes have become established for working on pits in existing structures, complementing each other depending on construction condition and accessibility.
 Selection is based on material, layer thickness, and the desired level of low vibration.
+In practice, a short pre-trial on a representative section optimizes the choice of jaws, splitting wedges, and cutting approaches.

 Concrete pulverizers

 Concrete pulverizers are designed for selective breaking of concrete components.
 They enable clean exposure of reinforcement, removal of edges, and controlled reduction of wall thicknesses.
 Near heat-affected areas, the precise metering of force is advantageous.
+Interchangeable jaw sets and rotators improve access in confined geometries and facilitate separation of concrete and reinforcement for subsequent sorting.

 Stone and concrete splitters